TayKimmy/VSCodeProject/_posts/2022-10-04-Deployment.md

 ---
 toc: true
 layout: post
-description: This is a post that has the notes for the Collegeboard videos on program design
+description: This is a post that has the screenshots for deployment
 categories: [markdown, Week 6]
-title: Collegeboard Program Design Notes
+title: Deployment
 ---
 ### Using IP Address
 I got my individual flask website to run using my group's IP Address from our instance.
 Here is a screenshot: